kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

   ```

 - The system needs three Docker images:
-  - `postgres`: prebuilt image for PostgreSQL, downloaded directly from
+  - `postgres`: pre-built image for PostgreSQL, downloaded directly from
     DockerHub
-  - `mongo`: prebuilt image for Mongo, downloaded directly from DockerHub
+  - `mongo`: pre-built image for Mongo, downloaded directly from DockerHub
   - `sorrentum/sorrentum`: the image can be either built locally or downloaded
     from DockerHub
     - It is used to run Airflow and the Sorrentum application